bherrmann7/Log-Collection-Problem/README.md

 For more documentation see the "docs" folder

     - docs/problem.md
     - docs/assumptions.md
     - docs/design.md

 To run the tests, use

     $ npm run test

-# usage
+# Usage

     On the host with the log files, with a user who has read access to the log files
     $ node server